daniel-lerch/korga/README.md

 - Events > Dienste einzelner Dienstgruppen einsehen (Alle) `churchservice:view servicegroup(-1)`
 - Events > Events von einzelnen Kalendern sehen (Alle) `churchservice:view events(-1)`

-After creating and configuring a ChurchTools user for Korga you can finally configure it via [environment variables](docs/configuration.md#churchtools) in `compose.yaml`.
+After creating and configuring a ChurchTools user for Mailist you can finally configure it via [environment variables](docs/configuration.md#churchtools) in `compose.yaml`.

 Do not forget to recreate your container to take these changes into effect.